2015 Rajya Sabha elections

 Rajya Sabha elections were held in India in 2015 to elect eight members of the Rajya Sabha, the upper house of the Indian Parliament.
 Five by-elections were also held.
 The regular elections were held to fill seats in the States of Jammu and Kashmir, Kerala, and the Union Territory of Pondicherry.

 Jammu and Kashmir

 Jammu and Kashmir had an election on 7 February 2015.

 Kerala

 Kerala was supposed to have an election on 16 April 2015.
 But, the election was postponed to 20 April.

 Pondicherry

 Pondicherry held the election on 28 September 2015 to elect one Member of Parliament.

-Bye elections
+By-elections

 The following bye-elections were also held in 2015.